Exporting to China

 Availability of substitute products – is your product or service replaceable?

 A substitute product means a competing product, where “competition” is to be understood in the broader sense of the term.
 For example, these days, competing products for TVs also include computers, tablets and smartphones.
-The potential threat to your business by substitute products or services can be assessed by answering the following questions.
+The potential threat to your business of substitute products or services can be assessed by answering the following questions.

 - What is the quality, price and functionality of potential substitute products?
 If substitute products are better, more affordable or more functional than your product, the threat is real.
 If not, competing products will not endanger your product or service on the market.

-- How costly is switching to a alternative product?
+- How costly is switching to an alternative product?
 For example, web hosting providers will often move your website to their platform for free – this makes the cost of switching service providers non-existent and the impact of substitute services on your web hosting business stronger.